 It is at this point that a lifestyle change needs to be made in order to combat which form of ED you may have and turn your sexual health around.
 Let's talk about treating ED.

-In order to properly treat ED and gain your sex life back, you'll need to find what it is that is causing the issue.
+In order to properly treat ED and other types of sexual performance issues, you'll need to find what it is that is causing it.
 Whether that is one or multiple things.

-Regardless of the cause, treating ED starts with finding the root cause.
+Regardless of the cause, treating ED and sexual performance issues starts with finding the root cause.
 Once the root cause has been identified, various treatment options and lifestyle changes can be explored in order to treat it.

 There are dozens of clinical studies on the efficacy of Li-ESWT and it has become the preferred way to combat performance issues in the bedroom.

-The Phoenix uses the same strength low-intensity shock waves (Li-ESWT) that is offered at men’s health clinics to improve blood flow to the penis, resulting in better erection quality.
-The device is FDA-registered and continues to improve the performance of over 35,000 men in the bedroom.
+The Phoenix uses the same strength low-intensity shock waves (Li-ESWT) that is offered at men’s health clinics to improve sexual performance and allow men to "rise for the occasion" once again.
+The device helps prevent the natural decline in sexual performance, improves sex, and makes it easier to "get it up".

-Using The Phoenix has become a popular choice in part of treating ED at-home.
+Using The Phoenix has become a popular choice and it is recommended by both experts and doctors alike.
 This is mainly due to how effective it is and the many benefits that come along with it.

 No prescription needed

-It's important to remember though that treating ED isn't as simple as just taking a pill or buying the latest technology for treatments.
-Treating ED is an ongoing process that also involves us making big lifestyle changes.
-Otherwise achieving or maintaining those erections won't last.
+It's important to remember though that treating sexual performance issues isn't as simple as just taking a pill or buying the latest technology for treatments.
+Treating it is an ongoing process that also involves us making big lifestyle changes.

 If you are unsure if you have a form of ED or not, start by learning about erections and how your body works.
-From there, take some time to learn about ED, what causes it and what the symptoms are.
+From there, take some time to learn about sexual performance issues, what causes them, and what the symptoms are.